The Itanda Falls – on the Nile in Jinja – replaces Bujagali Falls

 Itanda Falls at Jinja, is still the Nile non-commercialized, the way it has been for many years.
 To locals it is considered a sacred site…a “Blessed Place” where those living near the falls come to pray at the based of a tree in times of adversity such as when they need a physical miracle.

 Jinja without a waterfall along the Nile just would not be the same, it will take a while, but Itanda Falls will be a place along the Nile that attracts more and more visitors and another reason to enjoy Jinja on the Nile.

-If you like to see Itanda Falls – on the Nile in Jinja while on Safari in Jinja with us, let us know.
+If you like to see Itanda Falls – on the Nile in Jinja while on Safariwith us, let us know.